 SUMMARY

-Despite contributing to nutritious diets for billions of people, aquatic foods are often undervalued as a nutritional solution because their diversity is often reduced to the protein and caloric value of a single food type (‘seafood’ or ‘fish’).
+Despite contributing to nutritious diets for billions of people, aquatic foods are often undervalued as a nutritional solution because their diversity is often reduced to the protein and energy value of a single food type (‘seafood’ or ‘fish’).
 For the first time, we create a cohesive model uniting terrestrial foods with nearly 3,000 taxa of aquatic foods to understand the future impact of aquatic foods on human nutrition.
-We project two plausible futures to 2030: a baseline scenario with moderate growth in aquatic food production, and a high production scenario with a 15-million-ton increased supply of aquatic foods driven largely by investment and innovation in aquaculture production.
+We project two plausible futures to 2030: a baseline scenario with moderate growth in aquatic food production, and a high production scenario with a 15-million-ton increased supply of aquatic foods over the business-as-usual scenario in 2030, driven largely by investment and innovation in aquaculture production.
 By comparing changes in aquatic foods consumption between the scenarios, we then illuminate geographic and demographic vulnerabilities and estimate health impacts from diet-related diseases.
 Globally, we find that a high production scenario will decrease aquatic food prices by 26% and increase their consumption, thereby reducing the consumption of red and processed meats that can lead to diet-related non-communicable diseases, while also preventing approximately 166 million people from micronutrient deficiencies.
 This finding provides a broad evidentiary basis for policy makers and development stakeholders to capitalize on the vast potential of aquatic foods to reduce food and nutrition insecurity and tackle malnutrition in all its forms.

 Main text

 Globally, more than 3.5 billion people suffer from one or more forms of malnutrition (underweight, overweight, and obesity)1, with at least 50% of all children suffering from micronutrient deficiencies in 2019 (GNR 2020)2.
-By failing to fulfil standards for diversity, nutritional quality, and food safety, dietary inadequacies are the leading reason people suffer from multiple nutrient deficiencies and subsequent morbidity and mortality3.
+By failing to fulfil standards for diversity, nutritional quality, and food safety, dietary inadequacies may be the leading reason people suffer from multiple nutrient deficiencies and subsequent morbidity and mortality3.
 Cardiovascular diseases, largely driven by diet-related factors, are the greatest contributor to global mortality, causing 17.8 million deaths in 20174, greater than the approximate 2 million deaths caused by COVID-19 in 2020.

 To address these multiple forms of malnutrition, contemporary food policy discourses centre on the role of sustainable and healthy diets in improving human nutrition.
 The EAT-Lancet Commission report detailed a strategy to transform the global food system into one that could nourish the world without exceeding planetary boundaries5.
 Specifically, their strategy relies on doubling intakes of ‘healthy’ foods (e.g., fruits, vegetables, legumes, and nuts) and halving consumption of ‘less healthy’ foods (e.g., red meat and added sugars).
 The report, however, focused predominantly on terrestrial food production, even as it noted that it would be difficult for many populations to obtain adequate quantities of micronutrients from plant-source foods alone.
 Yet, treatment of aquatic foods as a homogenous entity (“fish”) limited their inclusion and recognition of potential in global diets.